 Children who experience domestic violence are more likely grow up thinking they need to hurt others or be hurt by others to be loved.

 Accused of Domestic Violence

-4. If you are the other side, the person being accused of domestic violence, you may feel angry and alone.
-Your ex may have kicked you out your home, and is preventing you from seeing your children.
-You may have been arrested, and have crimimal charges pending.
-Maybe you have a problem with hurting a loved one and to get help before you can re-establish a more normal relationship with you children.
+If you are the other side, the person being accused of domestic violence, you may feel angry and alone.
+Your ex may have kicked you out your home and is preventing you from seeing your children.
+You may have been arrested, and have criminal charges pending.
+Maybe you have a problem hurting a loved one and need to get help before you can re-establish normal relationships.
 If a retraining order has been served on you, you need to know what to do to avoid criminal charges.